 The colour of yellow, orange and red carrots is the result of certain carotenoid pigments present in the root.
 These carotenoids can be divided into hydrocarbon pigments or carotenes and oxygenated pigments or xanthophylls.

-White carrot - White carrots are pigment-free and they contain phytochemicals that work with nutrients and dietary fiber to protect against diseases like colon cancer.
+White carrot - White carrots are pigment-free and they contain phytochemicals that work with nutrients and dietary fibre to protect against diseases like colon cancer.
 The phytochemicals in white carrots can also help reduce the risk of stroke.
 White carrots are good for carotene allergy sufferers.
 These varieties are very low in total carotenoid content and lack any pigmentation hence the presence of the white colour.
 They tend to have a smoother flavour than orange carrots.

 They do contain naturally occurring, health-promoting substances, called phytochemicals, natural bioactive compounds found in plant foods that work with nutrients and dietary fibre to protect against disease.
 One might say these are the least healthy of carrots but nevertheless have a rich taste.
 These chemicals may be important in reducing the risk of atherosclerosis, which is the build up of fatty deposits in artery walls.
 White carrots are preferably used in baby foods to prevent them from forming orange skin.
 White carrots are not a significant source of bioavailable carotenoids.